SDU-eScience/Type3-Docs/src/intro/ssh-login.rst

 .. code-block:: console

    user@laptop:~$ ssh testuser@hpc-type3.sdu.dk
-   Welcome to the DeIC national Type 3 system
+   Welcome to the DeiC national Type 3 system

    The system is hosted by the SDU eScience Center https://escience.sdu.dk